Vulcan Technologies Pty Ltd

 - Evaluation of different PCI injection coals in a blast furnace.

 A robust model of a process allows sound economic calculations to be performed.
-We specialise in adding this important step, from DCF models to Value in Use models.

 Value in Use (VIU) of a raw material is the value above the delivered price that a raw material will deliver to a customer.
 When calculating VIU, many factors have to be taken into account.
 We track on a daily basis all iron ore, coal, coke, fluxes, scrap, steel products, other energy costs and emissions legislation to ensure your calculation results are up to date and relevant.